 The Company's condensed consolidated financial statements are prepared using the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America ("GAAP") and have been prepared assuming that the Company will continue as a going concern, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
 For the fiscal year ended April 30, 2016, the Company incurred losses of approximately \$1,221,000.
-The Company also incurred losses of approximately \$927,000 in fiscal 2017's first quarter ended July 31, 2016.
+The Company also incurred losses of approximately \$1,186,000 in fiscal 2017's first six months ended October 31, 2016.